 While fairly normal throughout most of history, relationship and attraction age gaps are a controversial topic these days.
-Sometimes society barely bats an eye, like when hot older celebrities date women ten to twenty years younger (or even more).
+Sometimes society is fairly accepting, like when hot older celebrities like Johnny Depp or Harrison Ford date women ten to twenty years younger (or even more).

-In other instances, society’s reaction may be to be creeped out, like when a fat old guy gets caught checking out a college girl.
+In other instances, society’s reaction may be hostility, like when a fat old guy gets caught checking out a college girl.

 So what about older women and younger men?
 Despite media hype, one recent large, cross-cultural study showed that, outside of the Hollywood imagination, the concept of “cougars” is largely a myth, and that women still prefer dating older men, and men younger women.

-So, to get to the point of the title…Despite all of this information, some people like to shame women who like older men as having “daddy issues” (or shame the men who have been in relationships with younger women – like Harrison Ford, Johnny Depp, Donald Trump, etc – for having issues themselves).
+So, to get to the point of the title…Despite all of this information, as I mentioned, some people like to shame women who like older men as having “daddy issues.”

 Well, a new study suggests women who date much older men have no “daddy” issues, and have the same type of attachment that women in similar-age relationships have.

-I believe that the whole “daddy issues” put down is usually used by older women and younger men who are jealous.
-Older women get jealous because a quality older man isn’t dating them, and younger men are because an older man has taken a younger girl from the dating marketplace.
+The whole “daddy issues” put down is usually a way for jealous people negatively impacted by age-gap relationships to shame those in them, i.e. jealous older women and younger men.
+Older women get jealous because a quality older man is choosing a more attractive, fun, and fertile woman over them, and younger men get angry because an older man has snatched up a younger girl they believe should date them.

-So, ladies, keep crushing on Johnny Depp and Brad Pitt.
-It’s perfectly natural, and not a reflection on you or your relationship with your dad.
+So, ladies, if that’s your thing, keep crushing on those hot older guys.
+It’s perfectly natural, and not a reflection on you or your relationship with your dad (or lack thereof).